abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contour_features/py_contour_features.rst

 5. Convex Hull
 =================

-Convex Hull will look similar to contour approximation, but not (Both may provide same results in some cases).
+Convex Hull will look similar to contour approximation, but it is not (Both may provide same results in some cases).
 Here, **cv2.convexHull()** function checks a curve for convexity defects and corrects it.
 Generally speaking, convex curves are the curves which are always bulged out, or at-least flat.
 And if it is bulged inside, it is called convexity defects.
 For example, check the below image of hand.
 Red line shows the convex hull of hand.
 The double-sided arrow marks shows the convexity defects, which are the local maximum deviations of hull from contours.

     .. image:: images/convexitydefects.jpg
         :alt: Convex Hull